Laws of the Game - Small sided 4v4 Game

 Substitutions: At any stoppage of play and unlimited.
 When subbing a player, have them stand off the field about 1 yard at the center line for the referee to call them into the game.

 Playing time: Every effort shall be made for each player to play at least half of the game.

 Law 4 – Player Equipment

 - Shin-guards are MANDATORY, socks covering the shin-guards.

 - Footwear – Tennis shoes or Soccer cleats – cleats are recommended.

 Law 7 - Duration of the game 2 – 20-minute halves with approximately a 5 minute half time.

-Law 8 – Start of a Game – The distance of the opposing team must be the same as the radius of the center circle away from the ball until it is kicked.
+Law 8 – Start of a Game – The ball is kicked from the center mark of the field.
+Players will line up on their defending half of the field.
+The distance of the opposing team must be at least the same as the radius of the center circle away from the ball until it is kicked.
 Ball may go in any direction.

 Kick-offs, free kicks, throw-ins, goal kicks and corner kicks are used to start or restart play.